jrturton/PlaygroundTOCPlugin/README.md

 # PlaygroundTOC

-Xcode plugin for creating a TOC for multi-page playgrounds.
+Xcode plugin for creating a TOC and navigation links for multi-page playgrounds.

 Not yet submitted to Alcatraz, but you can install it yourself by building and running the project.